What are Gallstones?

 When the chemicals found in the bile inside the gallbladder become unbalanced, tiny crystals can develop and gradually turn into one or more gallstones (though it can take many years for these crystals to turn into stones):

 Cholesterol stones develop when you have more cholesterol in your bile than bile acids, making the cholesterol in your bile hard and solid.
-According to the British Liver Trust, there is evidence that dietary factors – that is, diets high in cholesterol, saturated fat, refined sugar and low in fibre – may increase the risk of cholesterol gallstones forming.
+Studies suggest that dietary factors may increase the risk of cholesterol gallstones forming, including eating sugar and saturated fat, while other factors – eating fibre, for instance – may reduce the risk (iv).

 Pigment stones consist of calcium and bilirubin, a pigment found in broken-down red blood cells.
 They can form in bile when the level of bilirubin is too high, as in medical conditions such as sickle cell disease.